Top 20 Tools for Android Development

 7. GameMaker: Studio

-For Android game developers, one of the most popular development tools is GameMaker: Studio.
+For Android game app developers, one of the most popular development tools is GameMaker: Studio.
 GameMaker provides everything you need to create 2D games using very little code.
 It is an extremely user-friendly application with a simple drag-and-drop interface.

 GameMaker: Studio is targeted to beginner and novice gaming developers.